earthly/website/blog/_posts/2022-03-09-golang-monorepo.md

 topic: monorepo
 funnel: 2
 ---

+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster using containerization.
+This article discusses some of the benefits of using a Monorepo.
+Earthly is particularly useful if you're working with a Monorepo.
+[Check us out](/).**

 <!-- markdownlint-disable MD036 -->
 A repository in Go traditionally contains a single Go Module, which lends naturally to a polyrepo setup – but what if you try to build multiple Golang projects in a single monorepo?